 Classical Music at the Tsinandali Estate

 Every September, the historic Tsinandali Estate outside Telavi transforms into a stage for Georgia's premier celebration of classical music.
 The Pan-Caucasian Youth Orchestra performs alongside international soloists and conductors.
-An unforgettable experience combined with a Kakheti road trip.
+It pairs beautifully with a Kakheti road trip.

 Bavarian Spirit in a Georgian Village: Asureti's Oktoberfest